xhdouglas/HTScapacity/README.md

 ## Data

-Related datasets are organized in Excel files in the subdirectory "extdata".
+Related datasets are stored in Excel files in the subdirectory "extdata".

-They may also be obtained through running the following command lines in R after installing HTScapacity
+These data may also be obtained through running the following command lines in R after installing HTScapacity

   library(HTScapacity)